Transit-Community Center Project

 within the community.

-The center will also provide citizens with information about the
+The center also provides citizens with information about the

 advantages of using transit to reduce pollution and